northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   module load anaconda3/3.7
   module load cuda/10.2
-  conda create --name TF_env python=3.7 anaconda #where TF_env is the name of the conda environment conda  activate TF_env conda install -c anaconda tensorflow-gpu
+  conda create --name TF_env python=3.7 anaconda #where TF_env is the name of the conda environment source activate TF_env #load the virtual conda environment "TF_env" conda install -c anaconda tensorflow-gpu -y #install GPU-enabled TF inside the virtual environment

 If you want to test your environment, first make sure you are on GPU node, then type::